 Namoi is a river in North Western New South Wales, the Narrabri region is known for Cotton farming.
 The name Namoi is derived from an indigenous name for a species of acacia.
 These earthy elements and my love of natural colours & sustainable fashion lead me to believe this would be the perfect name for my fledgling label.

 I didn't anticipate was how confusing this unsuspecting name would be.
 Namoi looks a lot like Naomi, and not only do customers become confused but google likes to auto-correct Namoi to Naomi.

 This is why after 8 years I have decided to re-brand and launch a new website under my name Kalila.
 My parents found the name Kalila in a baby name book, it took them 6 weeks to decide on the name.
 The name Kalila is Arabic in origin and is used to describe your beloved.
 I have dominant Scottish heritage so my name is not necessarily more logical but it is my name.
 I am under no illusions.
 Kalila is not any easier but perhaps as I am Kalila it is slightly less confusing than Namoi or Naomi.

-After 5 years at 29 Glen Osmond Rd Eastwood and a short 2 month trial on Magill Rd we have decided to close Glen Osmond Rd at the end of 2018 and continue to trade 7 days a week on Magill rd at our shop & studio.
-Come & visit me & my team 7 days at Shop 4 163 165 Magill Rd Maylands x Kalila
+After 5 years at 29 Glen Osmond Rd Eastwood and a year on Magill Rd we have decided to move back to Glen Osmond Rd and continue to trade 6 days a week from my shop & studio.
+Come & visit me 10am - 5pm Monday - Saturday at 29 Glen Osmond Rd Eastwood x Kalila